smsubrahmannian/active-learning/README.md

 # active-learning
-Active learning techniques from far and beyond
+Active learning techniques from far and beyond.